Denny Hocking: Managerial career

 In January 2010, Hocking was named hitting coach of the single-A Frederick Keys, a Baltimore Orioles affiliate.
 He was promoted to the AA Bowie Baysox in 2012 as hitting coach.

 In December 2013, the Los Angeles Angels announced that Hocking would be the manager of the Inland Empire 66ers for the 2014 season.
 The Inland Empire 66ers were the Class A – Advanced affiliate of the Los Angeles Angels.

 In 2016, Denny Hocking was working as the Los Angeles Angels minor league infield coordinator.

 In 2017, Hocking joined the Seattle Mariners organization and worked as an outfield and baserunning coach with the Triple-A Tacoma Rainiers.
 Hocking was named the 56th manager for the Clinton LumberKings for the 2018 season and managed the West Virginia Power in 2019.

 In 2021, he was the manager for 2021 with the Modesto Nuts.

 In January 2022, Hocking was named as the manager of the 18U United States national baseball team.

 Broadcast career

 Hocking served as an analyst and reporter for MLB.com and teamed with Rob Dibble on Fox Sports Radio. in 2008.
 He co-hosted with Derrick Deese on Saturdays from 5pm to 8pm Pacific Time.

 Personal life

 In February 1987, Hocking hit a full-court shot right before halftime in a basketball game for West Torrance High, his hometown team.

-In 2000, Hocking's wife gave birth to fraternal twins, Iliana and Penelope, making him the first player in Twins franchise history to become the father of a set of twins.
+In 2000, Hocking's wife Venetta gave birth to fraternal twins, Iliana and Penelope, making him the first player in Twins franchise history to become the father of a set of twins.
+In 2023, the twins were the first sisters both selected in a National Women's Soccer League draft.